xoro/ssh-tunnel/README.md

 1. For permission errors: Make sure you're using sudo or doas
 2. For other errors: Check the script output for specific error messages

+## Code of Conduct

+This project has adopted the [Contributor Covenant](CODE_OF_CONDUCT.md) as its Code of Conduct.
+All contributors, users, and participants are expected to adhere to these guidelines to foster an open and welcoming community.
+Please read the [full text](CODE_OF_CONDUCT.md) to understand the expectations and how to report unacceptable behavior.

 ## Advanced Configuration

 For more advanced setups, consider: